 Seawater Reverse Osmosis Systems SWRO

-From water-makers to industrial sized Seawater Purification, we offer a full range of systems.
-Our units are manufactured to eliminate a large amount of salts and other minerals from seawater using RO.
+From water-makers to industrial sized Seawater Desalination, we offer a full range of systems.
+Our reverse osmosis desalination units are manufactured to eliminate a large amount of salts and other minerals from seawater using RO.
 Our equipment does the filtration by employing a high-pressure pump to salty water forcing it through semi-porous membranes denying salts and other organics from flowing through.

-The membranes are only tasked to remove dissolved solids while dividing the feed water into purified water and rejected concentrated salts.
+Seawater desalination utilizes permeable membranes, which are only tasked to remove dissolved solids while dividing the feed water into purified water and the rejected concentrated salts.
 The salts and other organics are thrown into the brine stream then flushed into a drain.
 At the end we have purified water that has 99% less dissolved salts.
-These sea water RO systems have the power to purify extremely high TDS water.
+These sea water RO systems are immensely powerful, with the capacity of purifying significantly high TDS water.

-Seawater RO systems are usable anywhere from yachts to municipalities.
-It’s important to choose the correct materials of construction to handle seawater (which is highly corrosive).
+Seawater RO systems are usable anywhere from desalination plants, to yachts, municipalities, etc. It’s important to choose the correct materials of construction to handle seawater (which is highly corrosive).
 Pure Aqua, Inc. uses materials such as Duplex SS 2205, SS 2207 or Monel, and SS 904 to guarantee a longer operating life and less maintenance.

 Questions & Answers